ngocthachnguyen98/SDO-Assignment-2/README.md

   public_key = var.public_key
 }
 ```

 ---

 ### EC2 instance
-For the AMI, the latest Amazon Linux 2 image will be used for the instance
+For the AMI, the latest Amazon Linux 2 image will be used for the instance.

 ```
 data "aws_ami" "amazon-linux-2" {